Northern Dakota County Cable Communications CommissionOur Mission Statement:

 The mission of NDC4 is to serve its member cities by administering and enforcing the cable franchise ordinance, managing institutional programming and overseeing local community programming on their behalf.

-By federal law a cable television franchise granted by a city is NOT exclusive, and in fact the NDC4 Cable Commission may have the opportunity to receive a competitive video franchise application from CenturyLink sometime this spring, thereby giving the residents of northern Dakota County the possibility of having another option for wireline video services that include the local community channels provided by Town Square Television.
+By federal law a cable television franchise granted by a city is NOT exclusive.
+In fact, the NDC4 Cable Commission has received a competitive video franchise application from CenturyLink.
+NDC4 Cable Commission is currently negotiating with representatives of CenturyLink, and the Commission hopes to have a recommended draft competitive video franchise ordinance for consideration by its member cities sometime in the fourth quarter of 2015.
+This would give the residents of northern Dakota County the possibility of having another option for wireline video services that include the local community channels provided by Town Square Television.

-Residents are reminded that they may call the cable commission if they have questions or unresolved complaints with Comcast.
+Residents may call the cable commission if they have questions or unresolved complaints with Comcast.
 They should first attempt to contact Comcast at 651-222-3333 or visit the local cable store at 5300 South Robert Trail (Salem Square Shopping Center) Inver Grove Heights, MN.
 NDC4 is here to assist with unresolved concerns and will forward complaints to an “escalated complaints” department within Comcast for faster resolution, Monday-Friday 8 a.m. to 4:30 p.m., at 651-450-9891.
 NDC4 offices and Town Square Television studios are located at 5845 Blaine Avenue, Inver Grove Heights, MN 55076.
-More information is available at www.townsquare.tv.

 To achieve our mission, we provide consumer protection services for cable subscribers and directly oversee government and educational programming (see our city meeting schedule) on Channels 18, 19, and 20.
 We also administer LOCAL community programming thorough our non-profit corporation, Town Square Television.